archernar/cuu/README.md

       -u  operand:  username
-      -p  operand:  password    (default may be set in ~/.cuu.txt) -t  operand:  thing name  (specify a resource or object name) -T  operand:  time window in minutes (to specify now-T to now) -h  display usage
+      -p  operand:  password    (default may be set in ~/.cuu.txt) -t  operand:  thing name  (specify a resource or object name) -T  operand:  time window in hours (to specify now-T to now) -h  display usage
       -d  limits abbreviations
       -D  Specify a document\file to upload (e.g. a policy document)